ircmaxell/programming-with-anthony/Draft/Logic.md

 Now, there's one more thing that I want to show you called De Morgan's Laws.

-Basically, De Morgan's Laws are a set of logical equivilencies that are very useful when handling negation.
+Basically, De Morgan's Laws are a set of logical equivalences that are very useful when handling negation.

 The rules are: